cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 !!!
 Seealso "Replication"
-    Please refer to the ["Replication" section](replication.md) for more information about how Cloud Native PostgreSQL relies on PostgreSQL replication, including synchronous settings.
+    Please refer to the ["Replication" section](replication.md) for more information about how CloudNativePG relies on PostgreSQL replication, including synchronous settings.

 !!!
 Seealso "Connecting from an application"
-    Please refer to the ["Connecting from an application" section](applications.md) for information about how to connect to Cloud Native PostgreSQL from a stateless application within the same Kubernetes cluster.
+    Please refer to the ["Connecting from an application" section](applications.md) for information about how to connect to CloudNativePG from a stateless application within the same Kubernetes cluster.

 !!!
 Seealso "Connection Pooling"